cHeeSaW/alpha-vantage-bundle/README.md

-# iexcloud-bundle
+# alpha-vantage-bundle
-This bundle integrates the iexcloud api into Symfony
+This bundle integrates the alpha vantage api into Symfony